theorgcom/org-challenge/README.md

 #### 5. Submit your work

 Remove the `./node_modules` and `./build` files if present and send the project as a zip file.

-#### Note about Flowtypes and VSCode

-_For the peeps using VSCode as editor._
-The project uses [Flowtypes]() and in order to not conflict with the builtin Typescript plugins of VSCode please follow [this](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode) guide to enable it.

 ## Any questions or problems